A critique of Victor’s excessive ambition by Dr Jennifer Minter

 Again, we pity both Victor and the monster, for different reasons.
 Their rivalry for sympathy is continued until the final stages of the narration, when, in the aftermath of Victor’s death, the monster bitterly states ‘blasted thou you wert, my agony were still superior to thine’.
 Shelley chooses to end the novel on this note, thereby suggesting that he is worthy of greater sympathy and thus paid more heavily than Victor for the murderous acts.

 Shelley does not condone the monster’s heinous and vengeful acts of revenge; however she does suggest that there are mitigating circumstances which is why the portrayal of the monster appears ambivalent.
 She shifts much of the blame to Victor whose rejection sets a disturbing pattern of failed social interaction and maturation.

-Through her criticism of social injustice, Shelley conveys to the reader the hardships bestowed upon the monster who is alienated from society.
-He is left yearning for companionship, but his repulsiveness becomes an enormous obstacle.
+Through her criticism of social injustice, Shelley conveys the hardships bestowed upon the monster who is alienated from society.
+He is left yearning for companionship, but his repulsiveness becomes an obstacle.
 She suggests that Victor’s failure to nurture and care for his creation lead to the horrible acts of murder.
 The monster’s actions are further excused because he was not taught the complexities of morality and the iniquities of revenge.

 Narrative perspectives as metaphorical device : “Hear my tale it’s long and strange… you can decide”.